 Things you shouldn’t store in your self-storage unit

-Basically, you can store almost anything in your self-storage unit but with a few restrictions.
-In order to protect not only other people’s stuff but the facility staff as well, some things are prohibited from being stored in a self-storage unit.
+There is A LOT that you CAN store in a self-storage units and storage containers, but there are a few restrictions.
+In order to protect not only other your belongings, but also people’s belongings and the storage facility staff, and facility itself, some items are prohibited from being stored.

-This is obvious but there are some things that you don’t even realize to be hazardous.
-Anything that contains gasoline or kerosene is definitely not allowed as well as some cleaning materials with alcohol content, cleaning solvent, corrosives, and paint.
+This is obvious but there are some things that you don’t even realise to be hazardous.
+Anything that contains petrol or gas (including empty gas bottles) is definitely not allowed as well as some cleaning materials with alcohol content, cleaning solvent, corrosives and paint.

 Although it may seem like they are completely safe to be stored in a self-storage unit, they are still not allowed for storage in those facilities because accidents may happen in which it may accidentally go off and ignite an explosion.